Partnership for Educational Justice

 2) New York Education Law’s disciplinary adjudication provision, N.Y.
 Educ.
 Law §§ 3020;

-3020-a, which goes beyond the requirements of due process, dissuades administrators
+, which goes beyond the requirements of due process, dissuades administrators

 from removing inadequate teachers due to the expense and difficulty involved, and